607011/impac-t/README.md

    to welcome screen

  - amend Level::load() with the ability to load complete levels (tile map, graphics) from a zip file.
-The zip file must have a flat
+The zip file should have a flat directory structure

 ### Nice to have

+ - allow resizing of screen + fullscreen mode
  - create multi size ICO file
  - display gravity vector as a visual aid for the player
  - nicer visual effect when the racket hits a block